 Where you have provided your personal data in hard copy format, this will be stored:

-- on a secure cloud-based grant management system;
+- On a secure cloud-based grant management system; and/or

 Where you have provided your personal data online, this will be stored: